-Office 365 is the university's email system for faculty and staff.
+Office 365 is the university's email system for faculty, staff, and graduate and professional students.
 It is a cloud-based service from Microsoft that manages email, calendars, task lists, and address books.

 Undergraduates and alumni use G Suite for Students, formerly known as Cmail.

 Features of Your Office 365 Account

 - Email software: Outlook or Outlook on the web recommended.
 See our Choose an Email Client article.

 - Mobile devices: works with Android, iPhone, Windows Phone, and other devices that support ActiveSync.
 See how to get connected with your iOS device or how to get connected with your Android or other device.